Thesis-g7/Improving-ASR-output-using-LLM/Error Analysis and prompts/Readme.md

 # Error Analysis & Prompts

-In this section We will discuss how we managed to find out that the approach we are currently using the prompt we are following in all few-shot prompts in all LLMs is the best among other approaches.
-We will dig deeper in real examples from different datasets to explain and go through it step by step.
+In this section, we will explore how we determined that the current approach, specifically the prompt structure utilized in all few-shot prompts across various LLMs, is superior to other methodologies.
+We will provide a detailed analysis, using real examples from different datasets, to explain and justify our approach step by step.

 ## A history of all prompts
 This history is the change of prompt used in Mistral LLM on Chime4 dataset from test folder in hugging face.